induktio/thinker/Readme.md

 Other mods
 ----------
+* [SMAC-in-SMACX mod](Details.md#smac-in-smacx-mod) can be installed to play a game similar to original SMAC from the SMACX game binary while Thinker is enabled.
 * [Pracx](https://github.com/DrazharLn/pracx) graphics enhancement patch can be used together with Thinker.
 It is recommended to download and install [version 1.11 or later](https://github.com/DrazharLn/pracx/releases/).
 If you already use older Pracx 1.10 you can just rename terranx_mod.exe to terranx.exe and run pracxpatch.exe so that the installer patches the right binary.
-* [SMAC-in-SMAX mod](https://github.com/DrazharLn/smac-in-smax) can also be installed to play a game similar to original SMAC from the SMACX game binary while Thinker is enabled.

 Compiling